donquixote/collabora-drupal/README.md

   server.
 Note that you have to take into considerartion containers.
 If you run Drupal in one container and Collabora Online in another, you can not use `localhost`.
-- _WOPI host base URL_: the important part is how the Collabora Online server can reach the Drupal server.
+- _WOPI host base URL_: how the Collabora Online server can reach the Drupal server.
+Usually it is the public URL of this Drupal server.
 - _JWT Private Key ID_: the id of the key created above.

 Optional